Francis Arnaiz

 Francis C. Arnaiz (born June 4, 1951) is a Filipino former basketball player.
-He is best known for his stint in the PBA, playing for Toyota and Ginebra San Miguel from 1975-1986.
+He is best known for his career in the PBA, playing for Toyota and Ginebra San Miguel from 1975 to 1986.

 Early basketball years

-Arnaiz had a love for sports and was shooting stuffed toys into a basket in early childhood.
-While studying at La Salle-Bacolod in elementary school, he competed in football and basketball.
-Football provided the speed and exceptional footwork, skills which would later develop him into an outstanding basketball player.
+Arnaiz had a love for sports and would shoot stuffed toys into a basket during his early childhood.
+While studying at La Salle-Bacolod in elementary school, he competed in both football and basketball.
+Football provided him with speed and exceptional footwork, skills that would later contribute to his development as an outstanding basketball player.
 He led his high school, St. Clement's Academy of La Paz, Iloilo City, to the PRISAA basketball championship.
-In college, he played for Ateneo de Manila which won the 1969 NCAA basketball championship during his rookie year.
+In college, he played for Ateneo de Manila, which won the 1969 NCAA basketball championship during his rookie year.

 In 1971, he began playing in the Manila Industrial and Commercial Athletic Association (MICAA), first with the Meralco Reddy Kilowatts in 1971, the U/Tex Weavers in 1972 and the Toyota Comets in 1973.

-He was a member of the Philippine men's national basketball team which won the 1973 ABC Championship and competed in the 1974 FIBA World Championship.
+He was a member of the Philippine men's national basketball team that won the 1973 ABC Championship and competed in the 1974 FIBA World Championship.